Jim Steele (footballer): Southampton

 His transfer to English first division club Southampton for a club record fee of £80,000 was shrouded in secrecy as manager Ted Bates moved swiftly to secure Steele's services from under the noses of many bigger clubs.
-He made his debut for Southampton on 29 January 1972 in a 4-1 victory at home over Nottingham Forest.
+He made his debut for Southampton on 29 January 1972 in a 4–1 victory at home against Nottingham Forest.

-He had an aggressive, no holds barred attitude which soon made him a favourite with Saints' fans but often got him into trouble with referees.
-He was a versatile player and was able to play at left-back, as a sweeper, or in the centre of defence and soon became a fixture in the first eleven, rarely missing a game for the next 4 seasons except when under suspension for disciplinary reasons.

-The pinnacle of his career came in Southampton's 1976 FA Cup Final victory over Manchester United.
-His performance at the centre of Saints' defence, alongside Mel Blyth, earned him the man of the match award.
+The pinnacle of his career came in Southampton's 1976 FA Cup final victory over Manchester United and his performance at the centre of Saints' defence, alongside Mel Blyth, earned him the man of the match award.

-This honour was the peak of his career, and after the first few games of the 1976-77 season, he was replaced by Malcolm Waldron.
-He was briefly loaned out to Rangers in November 1976, playing 5 games, including the Old Firm derby against Celtic but did not fit into Jock Wallace's plans and returned to The Dell.

-After his return to Southampton, he seemed to have re-established himself in the team being virtually ever-present from mid-December onwards, including appearing in 5 FA cup matches before Saints were eliminated by the team they had beaten in the previous season's final, Manchester United, who went on to win the 1977 FA Cup.
-He was sent off in the replay on 8 March against United after a series of bad-tempered exchanges with Jimmy Greenhoff, scorer of United's 2 goals.
+After the first few games of the 1976–77 season, he was replaced by Malcolm Waldron and was briefly loaned out to Rangers in November 1976, playing five games, including the Old Firm derby against Celtic but did not fit into Jock Wallace's plans and returned to The Dell.
+After his return to Southampton, he seemed to have re-established himself in the team being virtually ever-present from mid-December onwards, including appearing in an FA Cup run before Saints were eliminated by the team they had beaten in the previous season's final, Manchester United.
+He was sent off in the replay on 8 March against United by referee Clive Thomas after a series of bad-tempered exchanges with Jimmy Greenhoff.

 On 16 March 1977, Saints were playing Anderlecht in the European Cup-winners' Cup when Jim made a mistake in defence allowing Van der Elst to get past him to score the winning goal.
 This error, coupled with the sending-off, led to a falling-out with the manager Lawrie McMenemy, who was intent on a wholesale rebuilding of the team in order to gain promotion back to Division 1, and Jim made his final appearance for Saints away to Nottingham Forest on 22 March 1977.

-In total he made 201 appearances for Southampton, scoring just 2 goals.
+In total he made 201 appearances for Southampton, scoring just two goals.